 White-themed PC builds have become very popular over the past few years.
 This is because they are aesthetically pleasing and vibrant in almost any setup.
 Which is especially true if you incorporate RGB lighting with your all white pc build.

-But, many believe that it is quite expensive to build a white-themed PC, however, being limited with your budget doesn’t mean you can’t have a nice-looking PC build.
-Therefore, we have created this comprehensive guide containing the best white PC build at various price points as there are plenty of components to choose from.
+But, many believe that it is quite expensive to build a white-themed PC, however, being limited with your budget doesn’t mean you can’t have a nice-looking white PC build.
+Therefore, we have created this comprehensive guide containing the best white PC builds at various price points as there are plenty of white PC components to choose from.

-To make things a bit easier for you, in this article, we have included 4 white PC builds ranging from cheap to higher-end enthusiast white PC builds at a couple of major price points.
-They’re all balanced builds that allow you to game at various resolutions, and they look really great once put together.
+To make things a bit easier for you, in this article, we have included 4 white PC builds ranging from cheap to higher-end enthusiast white PC builds.
+They’re all balanced builds that allow you to game at various resolutions, and they look really great once assembled.

 Budget White PC Build – ~$600:

 |Case: NZXT H510 White A beautiful white case with a tempered glass side panel and excellent cable management possibilities.|

 |CPU: AMD Ryzen 3 3200G A quad-core chip with integrated graphics excellent frequencies.|

 |Motherboard: ASRock B450 Steel Legend B450 chipset motherboard with great memory support, RGB and USB Type-C|

 |GPU: MSI GeForce GTX 1650 Super Ventus XS OCExcellent entry level GPU that can run most modern games at 1080p|